szabgab/slides/python/files.md

 ![](examples/files/text_report.txt)

+* Print out the first line that starts with Report:
 * Print out all the lines that have Report: in it
 * Print out all the lines that start with Report:
 * Print out the numbers that are after Report:
 * Add the numbers that after after Report:

+* Now do the same, but only take account lines between the Begin and End secition.

 ## Exercise: color selector
 {id: exercise-file-color-selector}